isotope-project/ssa-densem/reviewer-log.md

 - line 1697: Is $!_A$ also required to be "pure"?

+  Yes.
+This is clarified now.

 - line 1875 (Fig 31): red vs. black lines may be had to distinguish if printed and also for color-blind readers.
 Maybe make the red lines dotted instead?

-  We have fixed this
+  We have fixed this.

 - line 2049 Lemma 5.6.
 I'm not sure about the "Givens" here.
 Don't you mean $L
   \leq K$ instead of, or in addition to? $K' \leq K$, and don't you also need to assume $\Gamma' \leq Delta$?

-  We have made our quantifiers explicit
+  We have made our quantifiers explicit.

 - line 2307: This use of the `Option` monad seems very "classical" -- i.e. the fixpoint definition doesn't seem to be very computable, thanks to the